Wykerd/libytdl/docpages/index.md

 ## What's includes?
 - `libytdlc` which is the core library without any http implementations
-- `libytdl` which uses curl as a http client implementation
+- `libytdl` which uses its own http client implementation

 You can pick to use `libytdlc` if your project uses and existing http implemenation.